Sinking funds seem confusing when you’re new to budgeting, but they actually make budgeting easier!

 Some, like saving for Christmas or planning for car repairs, will apply to most people.

-How you you calculate the amount to save in sinking funds?
+How do you calculate the amount to save in sinking funds?

 One way to guesstimate the amount to save in sinking funds for unexpected expenses like car repairs is to look back at your spending over the last year.
 How many times did you car need repairs?
 How many times did you get your oil changed?
 Add all of that up and divide it by 12 for an amount to save monthly for estimated car repairs.